hellosign/hellosign-openapi/sdks/java-v2/README.md

 However, some of these changes are considered "breaking" in the sense that they'll require you to update your existing code in order to continue using the SDK.
 Please refer to this [migration guide](https://developers.hellosign.com/docs/sdks/java/migration-guide/) for more information.

+## Version & Requirements
+This is version 2.x of the Java SDK.
+It depends on Jakarta EE and Jersey 3.

+If your project has not been updated for Jakarta or Jersey 3, you should use the [V1 SDK](https://github.com/hellosign/dropbox-sign-java/tree/v1), which uses Jersey 2 & supports compatibility with Java EEs javax namespace.

+Both versions will receive updates so use whichever your application prefers.

 ## Contributing

 This repo is no longer accepting new issues or Pull Requests.
 All issues or